saeta/CS-249A-Reimplementation-In-Scala/README.md

 This is a project to re-implement a frustrating assignment in C++ for Professor Cheriton's class (CS249A at Stanford).

+Tickets, and other tracking information available on [PivotalTracker][tracker].
+I've been playing around and am using that for the time being.
+Unfortunately, while it has better features than the GitHub tracker, it doesn't have as nice integration.
+So my quest for the ideal project management system continues...

+This code is, unfortunately, not my best.
+Please don't judge me!
+This is my first serious foray into Scala, and I'm re-implementing just for fun.

+Inspiration for the actors and concurrency parts of this have been taken from [Programming In Scala, 1st Edition by Martin Odersky][pis1ed].

+# Background #
 The assignment is sourced from [the CS249A website][cs249a] I have copied it down into the assignment directory so that the assignment details last beyond the quarter in which I took CS249A.
 (Note: the web pages were available to the